Kirk McLean: Post-lockout to trade (1994–97)

 The following lockout-shortened 1994–95 season, McLean appeared in 40 of the Canucks' 48 games and recorded all 18 wins for the team.
 Winning his third and final Molson Cup, he posted a career-high .904 save percentage along with a 2.75 GAA.
 Before the season ended, McLean signed a five-year contract extension that included the 1994–95 season, worth an approximate $2.4 million per season, on April 5, 1995.
 Vancouver failed to defend their Western Conference title of the previous year's playoffs, however, as the Chicago Blackhawks swept them in the second round.

-McLean's play began to slip in 1995–96 as his GAA inflated to 3.54 and he recorded a losing 15-21-9 record.
+McLean's play began to slip in 1995–96 as his GAA inflated to 3.54 and he recorded a losing 15–21–9 record.
 He was sidelined for six weeks during the season, beginning in January 1996, due to a cartilage tear in his left knee that required arthroscopic surgery.
-Rookie Corey Hirsch, who began the season as McLean's backup, in comparison recorded a 2.93 GAA and a 17-14-6 record.
+Rookie Corey Hirsch, who began the season as McLean's backup, in comparison recorded a 2.93 GAA and a 17–14–6 record.
 McLean was chosen to start in the opening series against the top-seeded Colorado Avalanche, but was pulled in favour of Hirsch during Game 1 after allowing three goals on 12 shots.
 The game marked McLean's final playoff appearance of his career as Hirsch played the remaining five games.
 The Avalanche eliminated Vancouver in six games and went on to win the Stanley Cup.

 McLean reinjured his knee during the 1996–97 season during a game against the Dallas Stars on November 11, 1996.
 He missed approximately a month after undergoing his second arthroscopic surgery of the year in mid-November 1996.
-McLean and Hirsch continued to share starts in 1996–97, as McLean appeared in 44 games with a 21-18-3 record and 3.21 GAA.
+McLean and Hirsch continued to share starts in 1996–97, as McLean appeared in 44 games with a 21–18–3 record and 3.21 GAA.

 Post-Vancouver (1998–2001)

-McLean's tenure with the Canucks ended the following season in 1997–98.
+McLean's tenure with the Canucks ended during the season in 1997–98.
 Pat Quinn was dismissed as general manager early in the campaign and was replaced by a four-man committee of team executives.
 On the recommendation of newly hired head coach Mike Keenan, the management team dealt McLean to the Carolina Hurricanes on January 3, 1998.
 He was sent in a trade, along with winger Martin Gélinas, in exchange for goaltender Sean Burke, winger Geoff Sanderson and defenceman Enrico Ciccone.